Close up photo of a cart with a bag of bananas, oranges, and apples and the word "Impact"

 Everyone eats well when nothing goes to waste.

-To track our impact, we consider the following:
+To track our impact, we consider how we are:

-We will continue to drive progress until everyone eats well when nothing goes to waste.
+We will continue to drive progress until everyone eats well and nothing goes to waste.